 The best season or time to do the Savandurga Trek would be between the end of September to February.

-Due to extreme sunlight in summers, the rocks radiate a lot of heat which becomes unbearable on the trail.
+During the summer season, the rocks radiate a lot of heat which becomes unbearable on the trail.
 Slippery rocks in monsoons make it difficult to grip the surface and this becomes dangerous on the steep sections which demand a really good grip.
 Hence, we do not recommend doing this trek in summer and peak monsoon months.

 How To Reach Savandurga